cosmos/sdk-tutorials/hello-world/tutorial/index.md

+---
+order: 1
+---

 # IBC Hello World

 The Hello World example is a time-honored tradition in computer programming.

-In this exercise you will learn how to build an IBC module for the Cosmos SDK, build your own blockchain app and use the Interblockchain Communication Protocol (IBC).
-The IBC Protocol is an important part of the Cosmos SDK ecosystem.
+The Interblockchain Communication Protocol is an important part of the Cosmos SDK ecosystem.
 Understanding how to create and send packets across blockchain will help you navigate between blockchains with the Cosmos SDK.

 **You will learn how to**